The Benefits of Therapists Joining Insurance Panels vs. Benefits of Being a Private Pay Therapist

 Built-in Referral System

-Working with established insurance companies means you’ll get to enjoy a built-in referral network — and quite a large one at that.
+Working with established insurance companies means you’ll get to enjoy a built-in referral network.
+It's quite a large network as well.

 This is one of the biggest reasons why private practice therapists choose to join insurance panels.
-You’re likely to get more referrals thanks to other therapists and medical providers who are paired with the insurer and using their in-network provider list.
+You’re likely to get more referrals thanks to other therapists and medical providers.
+You'll be on their in-network provider list, and share clients.

 Larger and More Diverse Client Base

 With an insurance panel, you get access to a larger and more diverse client base.
-You won’t be limited to the people within your immediate area or the group of people you regularly encounter.
+You won’t be limited to the people within your immediate area.
+You'll get referrals outside of the group of people you regularly encounter.

-Think about all the companies and businesses that offer health insurance through the provider you paneled for — they likely have a diverse employee population, all of whom could be potential clients.
+Think about all the companies and businesses that offer health insurance.
+They likely have a diverse employee population, all whom could be potential clients.

 Ability To Accept Low-income Clients

-If you want to serve low-income areas or rural communities, then joining an insurance panel could work really well for you.
-Since mental health coverage is more commonly included in employer-provided insurance, it gives clients with limited financial resources access to therapy without having to pay out-of-pocket.
+If you want to serve low-income areas or rural communities, then joining an insurance panel could be for you.
+Mental health coverage is more commonly included in employer-provided insurance these days.
+It gives clients with limited financial resources access to therapy without having to pay out-of-pocket.

 Steady or Regular Caseload

 Therapists on insurance panels usually have more sustained and steady caseloads.
 One reason for this is the continued funds to pay for therapy sessions.
-Clients are also likely to continue to come in since they aren’t paying directly for it themselves.
-Another reason is that insurance providers sometimes specify a minimum number of sessions, which can guarantee at least several scheduled meetings.
+Clients are also likely to continue to come in since they aren’t paying for it themselves.
+Another reason is that insurance providers sometimes specify a minimum number of sessions.
+This can guarantee at least several scheduled meetings.

 Being affiliated with a well-known insurance company can make you seem more legitimate in the eyes of a potential client.